miguel-kjh/Sylvia/data/nlu.md

 ## intent:choose_tile
 - tile
-- A) title
-- tile
+- A) tile
-- title
+- my roof is made of tiles
+- we use tiles as building material
+- that is made of tiles

 ## intent:choose_townhouse
 - Townhouse